Reducing hunger in New Mexico one garden at a time!

-On behalf of Seed2Need, we would like to thank you for the financial support you provided to help us grow fresh produce for the families in our community suffering from food insecurity.
-I am sending you this year-end report to let you know what went well, what did not go well, and our plans for 2022.
+On behalf of Seed2Need, we thank you for the financial support you provided to help us grow fresh produce for the families in our community suffering from food insecurity.
+We are sending you this year-end report to let you know what went well, what didn’t go so well, and our plans for 2023.

 - St. Felix Pantry

 - Casa Rosa Food Pantry

 Our total 2022 harvest was 34,342 pounds of produce–almost entirely vegetables.